-Martha Ravola, Ph.D., Interim Chairperson Eunice Powell Building Telephone: (601) 877-6252
+Martha Ravola, Ph.D., Interim Chair Eunice Powell Building

-The Department of Human Sciences is a vibrant, interdisciplinary department where socially competent and bright students focus on today's most critical issues facing human well-being and society-at-large.
-Our two degree programs, Child Development and Food, Nutrition and Community Health Sciences (FNCS), accredited by American Association of Family and Consumer Science prepare students for careers in various industries that include but not limited to education, social services, business, community service agencies, health, hospitals, human services and allied sectors.
+The Department of Human Sciences is a vibrant, interdisciplinary department where bright and socially competent students focus on today's most critical issues facing human well-being and society-at-large.
+Our two degree programs, Human Development & Family Science (HDFS) and Food, Nutrition and Community Health Sciences (FNCS), accredited by the American Association of Family and Consumer Sciences prepare students for careers in various industries that include but are not limited to education, social services, business, community service agencies, health, hospitals, human services, and allied sectors.